RaccoonlabDev/docs/README.md

 | 9 | ui_leds                    | [link](doc/ui_leds/README.md) |
 | 10| internal_combustion_engine | [link](doc/ice/README.md) |

-These nodes in the development process yet, but they will go to the testing on real application soon:
+These nodes in the development process yet, but they will go to the testing on real applications soon:

 | № | Uavcan node name | Doc link                        |
 | - | ---------------- |:-------------------------------:|